FAQs - Sturt Junior Domestic League

 Can entire new teams enter?

 Yes they can!
 We would encourage teams to form conglomerates or clubs and there are incentives, both financial and otherwise for doing so.
 Also, we welcome other sporting clubs (e.g.football, netball) or community groups (e.g.schools, churches) entering one or more teams in our competitions, especially in their off-season.
+If you are looking to enter an entire team please get in touch with the domestic coordinator (contact details below)

 Is there an opportunity for Domestic players to move into District basketball?